Solly5310/Slack-Clone/README.md

 #### 2.3.1 Viewing channel messages
  * The channel's messages can be viewed on each single channel screen.
- * Each message should display the sender's name and profile photo, and message timestamp (as a time/date not as an ISO string, flexible to whatever you think is user-friendly).
+ * Each message should display the sender's name and profile photo, and message timestamp (as a time/date not as an ISO string, flexible to whatever you think is user-friendly). -- profile photo?
  * If the user has no profile photo, the frontend should use a default image.

+-- need to consider profile photos
+-- also need to set default behaviour

 #### 2.3.2 Message pagination
  * Users can page between sets of messages in the channel.
  * Note: you can ignore this if you properly implement infinite scroll in milestone 6.

+ -- will look at this at a later time

 #### 2.3.3 Sending messages
  * Users can send new messages from the single channel screen.
  * Once messages are sent, the channel messages should automatically update without requiring a page reload/refresh.
  * The frontend should validate the message so that empty strings or messages containing only whitespace cannot be sent.

+done

 #### 2.3.4 Deleting messages
  * Users can delete their own messages they see displayed from the single channel screen.